 - 1. Submit your application for admission to the college (online or in person) and specify Nursing as the intended major.
 If you have previously taken classes here as a visiting student, please complete the "Request to Matriculate" form. - 2.
 All previous college transcripts should be sent to Admissions for review of eligible transfer credits.
 Please note: The Nursing Department does not evaluate transcripts. - 3.
 Please check your student program evaluation on Titans Direct to confirm the granting of transfer credits.
 For help using Titans Direct, click here. - 4.
 Competency in Math, English and Technology is evaluated to determine correct course placement.
-Guidelines for this process can be found at https://www.ccm.edu/student-life/campus-services/academic-advisement/placement-guidelines/

-Prerequisite Courses Eligible for Transfer
+Guidelines for this process can be found at Planning Tools & Course Information County College of Morris (CCM) Prerequisite Courses Eligible for Transfer